ruggeri/tech-notes/ai/foundations-of-deep-learning.md

   Learning with NN paper highlights this as one of their most important contributions.
 They say "it introduces short-term dependencies", which I don't think I understand.
+* I think a main idea of sequence-to-sequence is that unlike an RNN, it doesn't need to output a token at a time (simultaneous translation).
+The decoder RNN makes sense as a way of building out a sequence of output.
+This is different than, for instance, running an RNN to read a sentence, and then make a single binary decision of whether the sentence is positive or negative.
+* I think a perfect example is translation, where you read the whole sentence, you've built up an understanding of what it means, and then you start generating output in the target language word-by-word.